charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### PERFORMANCE OF THE LANGUAGE

 * clprolf just adds semantic and clarity in java.
 It has no direct impact at all on performances.
-The class roles aims to reduce excessive inheritance, as common oo principles, or easy automatic use of other patterns or best practices.
+The object roles aims to reduce excessive inheritance, as common oo principles, or easy automatic use of other patterns or best practices.
 The clprolf's class and interfaces keywords only servs for semantic checkings.
 So this semantic rules adds checks on compilation time, but not at execution time.
 Other keywords of the language are only for the programmer or the compiler, but are not visible on the generated code.
 So the clprolf executable is quite like a java executable.
 This is the same for the associated java, C#, or PHP frameworks.
 * Well made and well mastered and understood systems are often a main point for obtain performant systems.
 Increase the potential to design better architectures or applications often lead to find optimizations, or simply contribute to avoir misconceptions.
 So we have to gain with clprolf language about performance and efficiency for these reasons too.

 ### FUTURE DIRECTIONS OF clprolf

-As well as there is only objects in pure OOP, the class roles in clprolf aims to be stable. clprolf aims to improve itself with real-world examples, if needed, but just in a goal of completing a missing functionality.
+As well as there is only objects in pure OOP, the object roles in clprolf aims to be stable. clprolf aims to improve itself with real-world examples, if needed, but just in a goal of completing a missing functionality.
 For example, "underst" came later, as well as concurrency and parallelism aids.
 But the core principles remains stable from beginning.
 Some keywords could smoothly adapt their name, but keywords name now look stable. clprolf aims to stay minimalistic, and to only simplifiy object oriented programming, or programming in general. clprolf could add, eventually, other underlying languages with new framework versions.
 The core principles of clprolf are simple so they can be easily understand and proved.